Chasing Dreams Background Seema Bheel is a determined 30 yea...

 Thursday, 08 July 2021

 “Koshish” is a Hindi word that means “to try”.
-It’s the attitude that makes a difference and the attitude of keep trying results into success.
-It’s a tried and tested concept!!
-The story of Jyoti Panwar signifies the value of keep trying attitude.
-Jyoti Panwar, age 29, is a resident of Putholi village in Chittorgarh district of Rajasthan.
-Wife of Mr. Sher Singh Ranawat who is into the driving domain, Jyoti has two children with him, both of whom are studying in school.
+It’s the attitude that ultimately makes all the difference between success and failure.
+The story of Jyoti Panwar demonstrates the value of having an attitude of persistence.
+Jyoti Panwar is a 29 year-old resident of Putholi village in Chittorgarh district of Rajasthan.
+Wife of Mr. Sher Singh Ranawat who is a taxi driver, Jyoti has two children, both of whom are studying in school.